marciotenorio/knowledge/frameworks/angular/angular.md

   }
 ```

-You can listen to those event emitters [like this](./cmp-databinding-start/src/app/app.component.html):
+You can listen in a parent to those event emitters [like this](./cmp-databinding-start/src/app/app.component.html):

 ```html
 <div class="container">